SDGGiesbrecht/Workspace/Tests/Mock Projects/After/PartialReadMe/Documentation/🇬🇧EN Read Me.md

 )
 ```

-`PartialReadMe` can then be imported in source files:
+The library’s module can then be imported in source files:

 ```swift
 import PartialReadMe